maurice-35/sei-project-3/README.md

 Below are the controllers which handle requests made to the server.
 - `auth.js` registers new users and login.
-- `products.js` dealing with product and comment requests.
+- `products.js` deals with product and comment requests.
-- `users.js` dealing with user requests.
+- `users.js` deals with user requests.